framer/plugins/README.md

 ### 🎛️ Get Started

--   If you have Plugin Beta access, you can run the latest versions via the Plugin menu in the Toolbar.
 -   To set up this repository for local development, clone the repo and run `npm install` in the root.
 -   Run a specific plugin by entering the directory with `cd plugins/[plugin-name]` and running `npm run dev`.
+-   In Framer, enable "Developer Tools" via the Plugin sub-menu in the Main Menu

 ### 🛠️ Contribute